-To accompany the provisions within Clause 66C, this circular includes a table listing the pipeline operator(s) operating pipelines across NSW.
-If there is a pipeline operator allocated to a local government area the relevant council is to contact that operator to obtain information on the route of their pipeline.
+A list of pipeline operator(s) operating pipelines across applicable local government areas within NSW is included in this Circular.
+If there is a pipeline operator allocated to a local government area, the relevant council is to contact that operator to obtain information on the route of their pipeline.

 It is best practice for developers to contact "Dial Before You Dig" during the early stages of the development assessment process, such as during the concept planning phase, to ensure that risks from the development on high pressure pipelines are adequately considered during this process.
-Their webpage is listed below.